Sign In

 Be considerate when entering the department.

-If you’re working on location, makeup trailers can often have a little bounce to them, be mindful of this as you enter.
+If you’re working on location makeup trailers/buses can often have a little bounce to them, be mindful of this as you enter.

-Don’t rule out working in different mediums while you're working as a junior; fashion, television or theatre for example.
-Some MUAs work on the chorus line in the theatre, a great training ground for speed and accuracy.
-The average application of makeup takes between 8 - 10 minutes!
+Don’t rule out working in different mediums while you're working as a trainee, fashion, television or theatre for example.
+Some MUAs site working on the chorus line in the theatre a great training ground for speed and accuracy.
+The average application of makeup taking between 8 - 10 minutes!

 Never touch the designer/supervisors kit